laurasisk/flagstat_summarize/README.md

 # flagstat_summarize
- Purpose: For many samtools flagstat output files, this script will concatenate the data in each file and calculate the mean for all files.
+ Purpose: This script will concatenate the data in multiple samtools flagstat files and calculate the mean for all files.
 The output is a .csv file.

 # Directions